-- The prototype version of Water Expert was evaluated at four deployment workshops, hosted by CWRS officials from Western Kentucky University, KWRRI staff from the University of Kentucky, and KYPipe representatives.
+Four deployment workshops evaluated the prototype version of Water Expert.
+Western Kentucky University, the University of Kentucky, and KYPipe hosted these workshops.
 Participants included water utility personnel, emergency preparedness representatives, public health officials, regional planners, and regulators.
-Training materials were created to assist participants in learn- - ing the software's functionality and each was guided, step-by-step, through usage of the Water Expert and the NDM.
-Participants were asked to fill out two separate evaluation forms (one for the overall Water Expert system, and one for the NDM) to solicit feedback on the presentation, the presentation materials, and the features of Water Expert Following each workshop.
+Training materials introduced participants to the software's functionality and guided him or her through usage of Water Expert and the NDM.
+Participants filled out two separate evaluation forms for each piece of software to solicit feedback on the presentation, the presentation materials, and the features of Water Expert.

-Subsequent to the technology demonstration workshops, project personnel used the feedback gathered therein to refine the software and ultimately develop a revised version of the prototype Water Expert.
-This product was then launched at three utilities who aided the research team in conceptionalizing plausible contamination scenarios for formal validation.
-These 3 hypothetical contamination scenarios provided further demonstration and evaluation of the software's effectiveness.
+Subsequent to the technology demonstration workshops, project personnel used the feedback gathered therein to refine the software and ultimately to develop a revised version of the prototype Water Expert.
+This refined product was then launched at three utilities who aided the research team in conceptualizing plausible contamination scenarios for formal validation.
+These three hypothetical contamination scenarios provided further demonstration and evaluation of the software's effectiveness.

-4 Outcomes
+Results 4

 Water Expert includes both graphical tools and menus that allow the user to select the appropriate course of action relative to the nature and extent of contamination.
-It is delivered to the user as a remote server application by accessing the web through a preferred browser.
-The primary target users water utility managers or operators.
-It is envisioned that academics, regulators, public health officials, emergency preparedness representatives, and local and regional planners may also find Water Expert of value.
-The Water Expert code is separated from the core CMS installation and is a PHP modular extension to Drupal 6.
+Through a preferred web browser, users can access Water Expert.
+The primary target users are water utility managers or operators.
+Researchers assume that Water Expert will be useful to academics, regulators, public health officials, emergency preparedness representatives, and local and regional planners.
+The Water Expert code is separate from the core CMS installation and is a PHP modular extension to Drupal 6.

 The following sections summarize the functionality of the system.
-Figure 6 is a system flow chart for the final software product that summarizes its functionality, which was adapted to respond to the decision points presented in Table 2.
-The.
+Figure 6 is a system flow chart for the final software product that summarizes its functionality.
+The decision points provided in Table 2 constitute the basis of this system flowchart.
 Each of these portals are entrances where the user interacts with the Water Expert.
 They exist on the Drupal 6 CMS, the central hub of interaction with Water Expert.
-User input gathered at these portals becomes "local facts" that are compared against the system-wide "global facts", derived from preceding subprojects, using the CLIPS inference engine.
+User input gathered at these portals become "local facts" that compare against the system-wide "global facts", derived from preceding subprojects.
+The CLIPS inference engine drives this comparison.
 All reports and recommendations are graphically output to the user using the CMS.
-Water Expert is refined through the CMS, providing the extensibility necessary to update and expand the knowledgebase, to generate facts and rules on demand for the user, and to engage the expert system inference engine.
+The CMS is the Water Expert user portal and provides the extensibility necessary to update and expand the knowledgebase.
+Fact and rule generation can occur on demand for the user, and engages the expert system inference engine.

-Water Expert preliminarily addresses contaminants that are contained within the United States Environmental Protection Agency National Primary Drinking Water Reg-
+Water Expert preliminarily addresses contaminants contained within the United States Environmental Protection Agency National Primary Drinking Water Regulations.

-- ulations.
 The concentrations or amount of contaminants that provide warnings and recommendations by Water Expert are those believed to have an effect on both human (ATSDR, 2013; USEPA, 2013b) and environmental health (USEPA, 2014a).
-Technology recommendations are based on findings from the USEPA, concerning treatment effectiveness on specified species of contaminants, as previously depicted in Table 1. - Outputs from the NDM are transferred to a CSV file, uploaded into the MySQL RDBMS, and used to generate additional facts, to compare against the knowledgebase, as to whether the contaminated piping material will interact with the contaminant(s) of interest.
+Technology recommendations come from findings of the USEPA.
+These findings address treatment effectiveness on specified species of contaminants, as previously depicted in